genkgo/routed-enhancement/README.md

 The selector method looks for available DOM elements on the page.
 Only when at least 1 element is found, the controller is imported and executed.
 The selector is not a live selector.
-So the element has to be on the page when the page is ready (or when the router dispatched, but that should in almost every case).
+So the element has to be on the page when the page is ready (or when the router dispatched, but that is true in almost every case).

 ```js
 selector(cssSelector, moduleNameOfController);